 On the national level, we reached full recovery in May of 2014 with 2,700,000+ job gains in 2015.
 Revised figures show a gain of 2,242,000+ in 2016.
 Expectations of 2,100,000 jobs in 2017 leave us at -5% from 2016.

 - The national U-3 unemployment rate stands at 4.1%

 Note: Due to full-time and part-time jobs counted equally by the BLS, numbers differ.
 The US economy still needs to create an additional 2,600,000 jobs to reach the same employment rate that existed before the start of the 2007 to 2009 recession.

 But, the momentum is building, and the result is consumer confidence is the highest since 2004.
 Great news for the housing industry!

 NJ unemployment rate increased to 5.1%, bolstering consumer confidence remains high in NJ as well.

-It should be noted that even though these numbers are somewhat disappointing, the levels of the jobs being added at is much higher than in the past several years (a silver lining?).
+Although these numbers are disappointing, the level of jobs created was at a much higher level than in the past several years (a silver lining?).

 Rental Market Trends: